greenbagels/LayoutSaver/README.md

 - The program has not been tested on older platforms, **but new issues are more than welcome**.

-- The project name and icons that I made in 5 minutes kinda suck :)

 # Copyright

 Unless noted elsewhere, the project's files are licensed under the GNU GPLv3.
 The easiest